-At the moment, h5py must be backwards-compatible all the way back to HDF5 1.8.4.
-Starting with h5py 2.2.0, it's possible to conditionally include functions which only appear in newer versions of HDF5.
+At the moment, h5py must be compatible with HDF5 back to version 1.10.4.
+But it's possible to conditionally include functions which only appear in newer versions of HDF5.
 It's also possible to mark functions which require Parallel HDF5.
-For example, the function H5Fset\mpi\atomicity was introduced in HDF5 1.8.9 and requires Parallel HDF5.
-Specifiers before the signature in api\functions.txt communicate this:
+For example, the function H5Fset_mpi_atomicity was introduced in HDF5 1.8.9 and requires Parallel HDF5.
+Specifiers before the signature in api_functions.txt communicate this:

-'''

 MPI 1.8.9 herr_t H5Fset_mpi_atomicity(hid_t file_id, hbool_t flag)

-'''